 Once your business is formed, a business lawyer can help you with contracts, hiring help, and any litigation issues that may arise.

 If you have questions concerning how a business lawyer can help you, don’t hesitate to contact me Sam Mollaei, Esq., Business Lawyer, at email@example.com to learn about my services.

 How Do I Get A Business Lawyer?

 Once you decide to hire a business lawyer, you should contact them to discuss their services and what you’re looking for.
-Many offer a free consultation, which is helpful session to learn more about the lawyer and how they work.
+Many offer a business lawyer free consultation, which is a helpful session to learn more about the lawyer and how they work.